 Documentation Coverage

-See the overview page on how to setup and enable the Sphinx extension in general.
+See the overview page on how to setup and enable the sphinx-reports extension in general.

-1. Configure one or more Python packages for documentation coverage analysis in conf.py by adding a new ‘section’ defining some configuration variables.
-Each package is identified by an ID, which is later referred to by the report directive.
+Configure one or more coverage analysis reports in conf.py by adding a new section defining some configuration variables.
+Each analysis report is identified by an ID, which is later referred to by the report directive or legend directive.
 Here, the ID is called src (dictionary key).
-Each package needs 4 configuration entries:
+Each analysis report needs 4 configuration entries:

 name